Published on Nov 23, 2022 and last reviewed on Jun 13, 2023 - 4 min read

 Toxic epidermal necrolysis is a disorder that poses a potential threat to life by involving various mucous membranes.

-When Stevens-Johnson syndrome (SJS) presents with severe manifestations, it is referred to as toxic epidermal necrolysis (TEN).
+When Stevens-Johnson syndrome (SJS) presents with severe manifestations, it is referred to as Toxic Epidermal Necrolysis (TEN).
 It is a rare, life-threatening reaction of the skin.
-It is diagnosed when there are large areas of blistering and peeling of skin on at least 30 % of the body, causing extensive damage to the mucous membranes (the moist linings) of the eyes, mouth, and genitals.
+It is diagnosed when there are large areas of blistering and peeling of skin on at least 30 percent of the body, causing extensive damage to the mucous membranes (the moist linings) of the eyes, mouth, and genitals.
 The widespread skin damage can lead to excessive loss of body fluids and may predispose to infections.
 It affects people of all age groups.
 Toxic epidermal necrolysis usually requires hospitalization, and recovery may take weeks to months.
-As the skin heals, supportive care is required for the patients, and this includes controlling pain, dressing the wounds, and electrolyte replacement for the patient.
+As the skin heals, supportive care is required for the patients, including controlling pain, dressing wounds, and electrolyte replacement.
 If the etiology of the disease was due to a medication, the particular drug must be avoided permanently.

 Toxic Epidermal Necrolysis Versus Steven Johnson Syndrome